 Bad Therapy is a dark comedy that is the film equivalent of a soft dim light.

 There are very few movie experiences where I stopped a film right in the middle.
 The last time might have been when you could still eject a movie out of the VCR.
-I wish I could have stopped Bad Therapy, but like a train wreck or high-speed chase, you just can’t turn away.
+I wish I could have stopped Bad Therapy, but like a train wreck or high-speed chase, you can’t turn away.
 It’s painfully bad.
-Yes, therapy is, but this film is just unnecessary even within its own setting.
+Yes, therapy is, but this film is unnecessary even within its setting.
 I started to think I had taken part in the Duncan Principle, and I managed to make it out on the other side.

 We are fast becoming the number one independent website for streaming coverage.
 Please support Ready Steady Cut today.
 Secure its future — we need you!